ROTEMPCO

 2008-2008

-PLC was not something I had worked on before.
+I had not worked with PLC before.

 I learned a lot by working with his talented team of engineers and electronics mechanics.